oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-to-request-if-someone-wants-more-ram-and-processors-on-a-vm-or-a-pc/rule.md

 ---

-A “Too<br>slow” is not enough info.​​​
+A “Too<br>slow” is not enough info.
-   ​Request<br>an image of the “Resource Monitor” Then<br>after you decide there is justification:
+ Request<br>an image of the “Resource Monitor” Then<br>after you decide there is justification:

 •           Do a typical action – take a new<br>image or baseline.

-•           give the ​​additional resources e.g. Ram<br>and processors….
+•           give the additional resources e.g. Ram<br>and processors….

 •           Do the typical action again – take<br>another image of the “Resource Monitor”